santoshreddyy/aws-ecs-typescript/README.md

 ### What you'll need to deploy to AWS:
 A VPC and two subnets in the same AWS Region.

-The code in this repository creates the infrastructure for an API service using AWS ECS Fargate and using the default NGINX Image.
-Once successfully running, the sub-domain and SSL cert are attached to the ALB and then the image for this application is pushed to AWS ECR.
+The code in this repository creates the infrastructure for an API service using AWS ECS Fargate and initially uses the default NGINX Image.
+Once successfully running, the sub-domain and SSL cert are attached to the ALB.
+You may then create an Image for this application locally, push it to AWS ECR and update the AWS ECS Fargate service to use your Image.

 `ecs-1.yml` creates the AWS ECS Fargate infastructure for the API service.
 `ecs-2.yml` updates the infrastructure to use HTTPS and the sub-domain.